TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 A similar trend can be observed in ending station locations.
 Casual riders end their journey near parks, museums, and other recreational sites whereas members end their trips close to universities, residential and commercial areas.

-This proves that casual riders use bikes for leisure activities while members extensively rely on them for daily commutes.

 Data analysis summary: